aromalanil/react-rhino/README.md

 Declare a constant inside the component and assign the constant to a call to `useSetRhinoState("key_to_identify_state_value")` passing in a  key identifying a state value as an argument.

 `toggle.js`
-> This component will not rerender if the state `isDarkMode` changes as it only uses the updater function and not the state itself.
+> This component will not re-render if the state `isDarkMode` changes as it only uses the updater function and not the state itself.
 ```jsx
 import { useSetRhinoState } from "react-rhino"